Baltimore biodefense executives face grilling in Congress over botched production of J&J vaccine

 Two months before the Trump administration awarded the upgrade contract, an FDA inspector had found that employees at Emergent had not been properly trained, records were not adequately secured, established testing procedures were not being followed, and a measure intended to “prevent contamination or mix-ups” was deficient.

 The staff report released Wednesday also raised questions about the role of a senior Trump official who oversaw $650 million in vaccine-related government contract awards for Emergent.
-Former assistant secretary of Health and Human Services Robert P. Kadlec, had previously served as a consultant for Emergent from 2012 to 2015, earning at least $360,000 in fees, the staff report said.
+Former assistant secretary of health and human services Robert P. Kadlec had previously served as a consultant for Emergent from 2012 to 2015, earning at least $360,000 in fees, the staff report said.

 “Multiple inspections and audits conducted in 2020 warned of serious quality control issues at Emergent’s Bayview facility,'' the committee staff report stated.
 “However, documents show that Dr. Kadlec, then-Assistant Secretary for Preparedness and Response, requested in August 2020 that Emergent’s contract receive a `priority rating.' ”